 The contract packaging industry serves diverse functions, furnishing solutions for packaged goods across nearly every consumer sector.
-As a result, packaging reflects a range of influences, from personal consumer preferences to larger economic forces, like free-market competition and mass marketing.
+As a result, packaging reflects various influences, from personal consumer preferences to larger economic forces, like free-market competition and mass marketing.

-The key to success for contract packagers in 2015 lies in their ability to push the envelope on packaging innovation, while maintaining a strict focus on economy and sustainability.
+The key to success for contract packagers lies in their ability to push the envelope on packaging innovation while maintaining a strict focus on economy and sustainability.

 Finding the proper balance between cost-effectiveness and merchandising impact remains central to contract packaging success, which now calls for responsible environmental practices and high levels of package customization.

 Consumer awareness about environmental issues is peaking alongside producers’ demand for economical packaging options.
 As these forces converge, creative contract packagers will continue to turn to earth-friendly alternatives and ecologically sound package designs.

 Packaging materials fall in and out of favor over time.
 This trend has moved consumer packaging away from paper and cardboard in favor of streamlined plastic materials.